Wacom-Developer/personal-knowledge-library/docs/knowledge/services/graph.md

             If the graph service returns an error code

     `entities(self, uris: List[str], locale: knowledge.base.language.LocaleCode | None = None, auth_key: str | None = None, timeout: int = 60) ‑> List[knowledge.base.ontology.ThingObject]`
     :   Retrieve entity information from personal knowledge, using the URI as identifier.

-        **Remark:** Object properties (relations) must be requested separately.
+        **Remark: ** Object properties (relations) must be requested separately.

         Parameters
         ----------
         uris: List[str]
-            List of URIs of entities
+            List of entities URIs.
         locale: Optional[LocaleCode]
             ISO-3166 Country Codes and ISO-639 Language Codes in the format <language_code>_<country>, e.g., en_US.
         auth_key: Optional[str]
-            If the auth key is set the logged-in user (if any) will be ignored and the auth key will be used.
+            If the auth key is set, the logged-in user (if any) will be ignored, and the auth key will be used.
         timeout: int
             Timeout for the request (default: 60 seconds)